-Most other dog medications are easy enough to get in Nepal, and most are actually cheaper that here in Australia.
-All except the chewable flea and tick medications (Nexgard, Bravecto etc..)
-These, you cannot buy in Nepal, and you cannot send over (as they more than likely won't be delivered), so we need to take it over with us when we go.
+Other dog medications are easy enough to get in Nepal, and most are actually cheaper than here in Australia.
+All except the chewable flea and tick medications (Nexgard, Bravecto etc).
+These, you cannot buy in Nepal, and you cannot send over (as they more than likely won't be delivered), so we need to take them over with us when we go.

 One tablet is called a treatment, and most dogs will recover fully after this and be immune to mange after that.
 One chew tablet - or one dose - for the weight of a Nepali street dog costs around AU $30.00 at the moment.

 We are asking for help!
 We are donating $10 from every purchase of one of our Felt 'Good Boi' Dogs